CS-Cowboy/Project-Gun-Run/Assets/Resources/ReadMeToImportModels.txt

-To use the editor script VehicleWizard with a blender model:
+To use the editor script VehicleWizard.cs with a blender model:

-MathUtilities.wheelQuantity can be set to reflect the number of wheels you desire.
-Model must reflect that same quantity.

 a.
 Vehicle model must exist at the very top of the hierarchy.
 All other objects part of the vehicle setup must be children of this.
 b. & c.
 Camera orbiters must have the word "orbiter" in its name and have a camera as a child node, offset from the orbiter by some distance and facing the vehicle.